Kay Barnes: Career

 In 1974, she was one of the first two women in the Jackson County Legislature.
 She was elected to the Kansas City council in 1979.

 Barnes was the first female mayor of Kansas City.
 Mayor Barnes has received the most credit for her work in improving Downtown Kansas City and working for beginning the revitalization of the urban core.
 She is also credited with the Sprint Center arena in Kansas City that opened on October 10, 2007.
 She was first elected mayor on her birthday in 1999, and re-elected for a second term in 2003.
 She was succeeded as mayor of Kansas City on May 1, 2007, when Mark Funkhouser took office.

 At Missouri Democratic functions, beginning in April, 2007, Mayor Barnes made it clear that she was seriously considering a run for Congress in 2008, and on May 14, 2007, she officially announced her candidacy.for Missouri's 6th congressional district, held by four-term Republican Sam Graves.
 She had spent most of her life in the district; she lives in the 6th's portion of Kansas City, and grew up in St. Joseph, the largest city entirely in the 6th.

-She was endorsed by Emily's List.
 On August 5, 2008, Barnes won against Ali Allon Sherkat in the Democratic primary with 84.5% of the vote.
 Although the race was initially thought to be competitive, Barnes was soundly defeated, taking only 37 percent of the vote.
 She even lost the district's share of Kansas City.

-She is Senior Director for University Engagement at Park University.
+Soon after completing her second term as Kansas City's mayor, Barnes joined Park University as the director of the Center for Leadership in May 2007.
+From 2008 until her retirement on July 31, 2024, Barnes served the University as senior director for university engagement, representing Park within the Greater Kansas City community and as a staff liaison to Park's Civic Advisory Council, a group of Kansas City business, civic and nonprofit leaders.

 Barnes is a Fellow of the National Academy of Public Administration.

+Personal life

+On February 6, 1960 in St. Joseph, she married Douglas Byers Waldo Jr. (1937-2021), kin of the large North American Waldo family, descendant of John Alden, and distant cousin of United States Presidents John Adams and John Quincy Adams.
+They had two children: Frederick Douglas "Fritz" Waldo and Kelly Kay Waldo.
+They would divorce some time before 1973, when Douglas remarried.

+She married secondly Frank Merritt Barnes (1925-2000) on December 6, 1988 in Kansas City.
+He died after 11 years of marriage.

+She married for a third time to Thomas Van Dyke (b.
+1938) on May 30, 2015 in Kansas City.

+She is a cousin of United States Presidents George H.W.
+Bush and George W. Bush through the Pierce family, her great-grandmother being a Pierce at birth.